Chapter 3:

 “You won’t see me again, Himiko,” Reiko repeated.

 The woman stared back at first, but a bloodstained, pulsing light emerged from the depths of Reiko’s pupils.
-Bright, violet threads danced across her eyes like lightning surging amidst a storm, while an ocean of azure was set ablaze by crimson flame.
+Bright, violet threads danced across her eyes like a surge of lightning, while a crimson flame set her azure pupils ablaze.

 The woman gasped and fell to the ground.
 She shuddered and covered her stricken eyes with wrinkled hands.
-Reiko reached for the front door and moved to close it behind her.
+Reiko gripped the front door and shut it behind her.

 “For your own sake, I think you should be kinder to your husband from now on, Himiko,” she said.
 “Goodbye.”